-- Modular ERP allows businesses to select only the necessary modules for cost savings.
+- This approach allows businesses to select only the modules they need for cost savings.

-- It offers scalability as businesses grow and expand their needs.
+- It offers scalability as businesses grow and their needs change.

-- Implementation is faster and less disruptive compared to traditional ERP systems.
+- Implementation is faster and less disruptive than traditional ERP rollouts.

-- Modules can be easily integrated with third-party applications to enhance functionality.
+- Modules can be integrated with third-party applications to extend functionality.

-A Modular ERP system is an Enterprise Resource Planning solution made up of different standalone modules that cater to specific business processes.
-Unlike a traditional monolithic ERP system, a modular ERP system allows businesses to select and integrate only the modules they need, making it highly customizable and scalable.
+A modular ERP system is an enterprise resource planning solution made up of standalone modules that each handle a specific business process.
+Unlike a traditional monolithic ERP system, where everything is bundled into one rigid suite, this approach allows businesses to select and integrate only the pieces they actually need.
+That makes it highly customizable and scalable, which matters most for SMBs who don’t have the budget or the IT staff to manage a sprawling enterprise platform.

-Modules can range from financial management and human resources to inventory management and customer relationship management (CRM).
-These modules are designed to work together seamlessly or can be implemented separately depending on the business requirements.
+Modules can range from financial management and human resources to inventory management and customer relationship management.
+These pieces are designed to work together seamlessly or can be implemented separately depending on what the business actually requires at that stage of growth.
+A company with five employees might start with just finance and CRM.
+A company with fifty might add inventory and HR as those functions become bottlenecks.
+With this system, the platform grows with the business instead of forcing the business to grow into the platform.

 Cost Savings